-In the CC1020EMX reference design (CC1020EMX), LQG15HS series inductors from Murata have been used.
+In the CC1020EMX reference design, which is also applicable for the CC1021 device, LQG15HS series inductors from Murata have been used.
 The switch is SW-456 from M/A-COM.

 The LC filter in Figure 6-1 is inserted in the TX path only.
 The filter will reduce the emission of harmonics and the spurious emissions in the TX path.
 An alternative is to insert the LC filter between the antenna and the T/R switch as shown in Figure 6-2.